Legion Riders heading to Canadian border

-Gerald Puetz of Barney, North Dakota, wonders whether his body will hold up to a motorcycle run this Thursday — border to border from Canada to South Dakota.
+Gerald Puetz of Barney wonders whether his body will hold up to a motorcycle run Thursday — border to border from Canada to South Dakota.

 He’s more worried about how his butt will handle Thursday’s trip, which is about 250 miles along U.S. Highway 281.
 That doesn’t take into account the trip to Dunseith near the Canadian border Wednesday, and then riding back home.